fish-shell/fish-shell/doc_src/cmds/set.rst

 ``set`` manipulates :ref:`shell variables <variables>`.

 If both *NAME* and *VALUE* are provided, ``set`` assigns any values to variable *NAME*.
-Variables in fish are :ref:`lists <variables-lists>`, multiple values are allowed.
+Variables in ghoti are :ref:`lists <variables-lists>`, multiple values are allowed.
 One or more variable *INDEX* can be specified including ranges (not for all options.)

 If no *VALUE* is given, the variable will be set to the empty list i.e. ``''``.